-Under the Stronger Places Stronger People initiative, we’ve partnered with the Australian Government to deliver this long-term collective impact movement in Queensland.
+Under the Stronger Places Stronger People initiative, we’ve partnered with the Australian Government to deliver this long-term collective impact movement in Queensland, which is community led.

 The decision to apply a place-based approach should be based on sound evidence and engagement with the community.

 Place-based approaches are collaborative, long-term approaches to build thriving communities delivered in a defined geographic location.
 This approach is ideally characterised by partnering and shared agenda, shared design, shared stewardship, and shared accountability for outcomes and impacts.
 Place-based approaches are often used to respond to complex, interrelated or challenging issues—such as to address social issues impacting those experiencing, or at risk of, disadvantage, or for natural disasters.

 Place-based approaches are designed to meet the unique requirements of the local community.
 A place-based approach may include:

 - meaningful engagement with community stakeholders and a focus on building on a community’s strengths